Skip to content ↓

 Reading for pleasure

 Reading is fundamental to everything we do, not just as part of our English curriculum We are aware of the impact it has on the development of children in all subjects as well as the cultural capital it can add to their lives.
 Class books, which are shared at story times, are chosen and mapped across the year groups to give our children exposure to an even wider range where children can immerse themselves in the pleasure of books and being read too.
 Children are encouraged to read independently, in pairs or in groups outside of our planned and taught reading sessions, to encourage this love of reading.
 Each class has a book area or library to promote and celebrate reading at all times.
 Year groups have central library areas and a whole school library is currently under development.
-Initiatives and incentives are designed to further promote reading for pleasure, including the opportunity to attend a reading café or go to a local bookshop to choose and buy a book.
+Initiatives and incentives are designed to further promote reading for pleasure, including the opportunity to attend a reading café or taking home one of our reading for pleasure suitcases.

 We also have links with our local library, and we endeavour to ensure that all children at the school have library cards.
 We visit the library regularly to continue to promote its use and to show children the opportunities available outside of school.